Ojka91/Test-3/Readme.txt

 Again, I have not much free time and it's supposed to have an hour or two to complete the test, so I think it's fair to accept I did not solved the problem for complete this time.
-But for sure this won't last to long, I will check out deeper how to Mock an MVC these days.
+But for sure this won't last to long, I will check out deeper how to Mock an MVC these next days.
 I think I was pretty close!!